 Prior to joining Lerch Early, she was a partner at the international law firm of Holland & Knight.

-Outside work, Stacy spends time with her family and friends, devouring books, spinning, and trying to catch fly balls at Pfitzner Stadium, home of the Potomac Nationals, a Carolina League minor league affiliate of the Washington Nationals.
+Outside work, Stacy spends time with her family and friends, devouring books, spinning, and trying to catch fly balls at the Fredericksburg Nationals Stadium, home of the FredNats, a Carolina League minor league affiliate of the Washington Nationals.

 - MRK: Obtained rezoning, annexation agreement amendment and development approvals to convert a Hyatt House Hotel into affordable senior housing development Hillside Senior Living in the City of Gaithersburg.